obverter/obverter-web/_posts/2022-06-27-complete-games-are-done.md

 ## See the Repo

-[Here's a link](https://github.com/obverter/complete-games-are-done){: .btn} to the repo for this miniature project.
+[Here's a link](https://github.com/obverter/complete-games-are-done) to the repo for this miniature project.